Current News and Events

 Dr. Marni Brownell makes the "Top Ten" list of best early childhood development research in Canada by the Centre of Excellence for Early Childhood Development, for her paper on the effectiveness of policies to reduce child abuse and neglect.

-Dr. Elaine Burland was interviewed by the ElderBranch on her paper, The Evaluation of Fall Management Program in a Nursing Home Population.
+Dr. Elaine Burland published an article in Healthcare Quarterly (March 2008) titled, An Evaluation of a Fall Management Program in a Personal Care Home Population.

 Dr. Patricia Martens Honoured by Health Minister